 - Regulated Shooting Area Permit – Required to hunt on regulated shooting areas.

-MD Hunting licenses are good from the date of issue to July 31, aligning with the established hunting seasons and adhering to state regulations, just like navigating with a compass points the way in the wilderness.
+MD Hunting licenses are good from the date of issue to July 31.
 The license year is from Aug.
 1 to July 31 of the next year.

 Where to buy your Maryland Hunting License